Richmond River massacres: Evans Head massacre

 The 1842 massacre of 100 Bundjalung Nation Aboriginal people at Evans Head by Europeans, was variously said to have been in retaliation for the killing of 'a few sheep', or the killing of 'five European men' from the 1842 Pelican Creek tragedy.

 It is also referred to as the 'Goanna Headland massacre'.

 East Ballina massacre

-In 1853-4, at an area close to the old East Ballina Golf Course, the Native Police killed between 30 and 40 Bundjalung people, including men, women and children while they slept, and many who got away were badly wounded.
+In 1853-4, at an area close to the old East Ballina Golf Course, the Native Police killed between 30 and 40 Aboriginal people of the Arakwal tribe of the Bundjalung people, including men, women and children while they slept, and many who got away were badly wounded.